MPGarg/S4/README.md

       - ∂E_total/∂w3 = ((a_o1 - t1) * a_o1 * (1 - a_o1) * w6 + (a_o2 - t2) * a_o2 * (1 - a_o2) * w8) * ( a_h2 * (1 - a_h2) ) * i1
       - ∂E_total/∂w4 = ((a_o1 - t1) * a_o1 * (1 - a_o1) * w6 + (a_o2 - t2) * a_o2 * (1 - a_o2) * w8) * ( a_h2 * (1 - a_h2) ) * i2

-7. Once we have gradient values for all, feedforward is started.
+7. Once we have gradient values for all, feedforward starts.
 Weights are adjusted using these gradients after multiplying them with Learning rate.
 8. This process is repeated a number of times, we say it as epoch.

 In the current example we are working we have assumed values of input values, output values & initial weights.
 By changing the number of learning rates we are trying to understand the nature of convergence.